 The key to remember is each batch of soap requires a specific number of alkali molecules, whether they be KOH molecules, NaOH molecules, or a combination of both.
 Because each KOH molecule weighs 1.403 times more than an NaOH molecule, a soaper must allow for that weight difference so the batch gets the correct number of alkali molecules to make good soap.

 Let's say you want make a dual-lye soap using 95% NaOH molecules and 5% KOH molecules.
 How can you calculate the correct weights for KOH and NaOH?

 To start a dual-lye recipe in Soapee, click the button next to the "Hybrid Soap" option in Section 1 --

-Click in the underlined area just to the left "% KOH" and type the percentage of KOH you want in your recipe.
+Click in the underlined area just to the left of the words "% KOH".
+Type the percentage of KOH you want in your recipe.
 I have entered 5% KOH in the screen shot above.
-Soapee has calculated the percentage of NaOH.
+Soapee will then calculate the percentage of NaOH.
 In this example, the answer is 95% NaOH.

 Enter the % KOH purity in the next line.
 If you don't know the purity, check with your supplier.
-If the supplier will not provide that information, Soapee suggests using 90% KOH purity.
-I agree since KOH is often about that pure.
+If the supplier will not provide that information, Soapee suggests using 90% KOH purity since KOH is often about that pure.

 To enter the fats, double click on the name of your first fat.
 New windows will appear.
 One window will show the properties of the fat and another will allow you to enter the percentage or weight of this fat.